Updated September 15, 2020

 Basically, I’m asking you this

 Please consider what you say when you say ‘defund the police’.
+Please consider what you say when you ‘ Defund the Fire Department ‘

 Please consider how many firefighters are volunteers, how many buy their own gear, how many sacrifice and shield you from the horrors of the job- all in an effort to keep you safe.